-If you're trying to get a mortgage, take out a car loan, open a new credit card, rent an apartment or even find a new job, there's one thing that can make or break the whole deal.
-Yep, I'm talking about your credit report.
+If you're trying to get a mortgage, take out a car loan, open a new credit card, rent an apartment or find a new job, there's one thing that can make or break the whole deal.
+Yep, we're talking about your credit report.

 Do you know your credit score?
-Banks, loan companies, credit card companies, car dealerships, landlords and even your potential employers know it, and often make decisions based on it that affect your life.
-Not to mention that keeping an eye on your credit score can also help alert you to identity theft, which is especially important this Christmas season, when many of us use our credit cards to shop online.
+Banks, loan companies, credit card companies, car dealerships, landlords and potential employers may know it, and they may make decisions based on it that affect your life.
+Not to mention that keeping an eye on your credit score can alert you to identity theft.

 Credit Karma's free score